 Ever wondered how take a dried corn cob and turn it into homemade popcorn?
 Learn to grow, dry and harvest kernels for fresh popcorn with this easy tutorial.

 Growing Popcorn on the Cob

 Have you ever grown your own popcorn?
 Popcorn is different from sweet corn, which is the corn we reserve for heaps of butter and Sunday afternoons.

 If you want to grow popcorn, you’ll need to isolate it from sweet corn because they will cross pollinate.
 If they do that, each will ruin the other.
 Crossed popcorn becomes too soft to pop and sweet corn becomes hard and nasty.

-The best way, in my opinion, to control cross pollination in different varieties of corn is to isolate them by time.
+The best way, in my opinion, to control cross pollination in different varieties of corn is to isolate them by planting time time.
 You do this by planting one variety one week and a different variety two weeks later.

 Here is an article on everything you’d like to know about growing popcorn.